|Address||Volokolamskoye sh., 69, Moscow, 125424, Russia|

-The Russian capital is a modern and up-to-date city highlighting a rick world of gastronomy introduced in city’s numerous posh restaurants, traditional Irish pubs, authentic Russian cafes, venues serving Asian and European food.
+The Russian capital is a modern and up-to-date city highlighting the rich world of gastronomy introduced in city’s numerous posh restaurants, traditional Irish pubs, authentic Russian cafes, venues serving Asian and European food.
 The food service is high while the prices are comparatively low.
 Check our selection of the best cafes and bars next to Otkritie Arena.

 Pubs, bars & cafes